Rohit Dugar isn’t here to convert anybody.

 Second Draft is located at 98 Tung Lo Wan Road in Causway Bay, Hong Kong.
 Open Tuesday to Thursday 12pm – 12:30am, Friday and Saturday 12pm – 1am, and Sunday 12pm – 12:30am.
 Closed Monday.

-Click here for a full list of all venues in Hong Kong that serve Young Master Ales.
+Click here for a full list of all venues in Hong Kong that serve Young Master Brewery.

-All photos, except for of the TAP-The Ale Project board, provided by and published with permission from Young Master Ales.
+All photos, except of the TAP-The Ale Project board, provided by and published with permission from Young Master Ales.
 For an update on Young Master Brewery since this article was published, check out our profile of The Guild Singapore.